julian1/ansible-consolidated/README.md

-#### TODO
-  - remove root login from sshd, use su.
-  - apu, needs apt/sources.list

 #### Ansible CM

 Use with systemd-nspawn containers, kvm, cloud instances, VBox etc.

 Requires Ansible version >= 2

+#### Notes,
+  - ansible expects either passwordless sudo or root ssh
+    - issue with passwordless sudo on ordinary account means processes under sudo account have privilege
+    - should consider ansible username
+  - apu, needs apt/sources.list
+  - sudo is needed for downgrading permissions for become_user, but can be added where needed

 #### Examples